Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 This loads a `Corning 96 Well Plate <https://labware.opentrons.com/corning_96_wellplate_360ul_flat>`_ in slot 2 and a `Opentrons 300ul Tiprack <https://labware.opentrons.com/opentrons_96_tiprack_300ul>`_ in slot 3, and uses a P300 Single pipette.

-Iterating Through Tips
+Iterating With Tips
 ----------------------

 Now that we have two tip racks attached to the pipette, we can automatically step through each tip whenever we call :py:meth:`.InstrumentContext.pick_up_tip`.
-We then have the option to either :py:meth:`.InstrumentContext.return_tip` to the tip rack, or we can :py:meth:`.InstrumentContext.drop_tip` to remove the tip in the attached trash container.
+We then have the option to either :py:meth:`.InstrumentContext.return_tip` to the tip rack, or we can :py:meth:`.InstrumentContext.drop_tip` to remove the tip in the attached trash container:

 .. code-block:: python